msank00/msank00.github.io/_posts/2019-08-05-blog_203_ML_NLP_Part_1.md

 ## More on LDA: Latent Dirichlet Allocation

-- Generative model for topic modelling.
-It's an unsupervised learning.
+- **Generative model** for topic modelling.
+It's an **unsupervised learning**.
-- LDA is one of the early versions of a ’topic model’ which was first presented by David Blei, Andrew Ng, and Michael I. Jordan in 2003.
+- LDA is one of the early versions of a `topic model` which was first presented by David Blei, Andrew Ng, and Michael I. Jordan in 2003.
-- In essence, LDA is a `generative model` that allows observations about data to be explained by unobserved latent variables that explain why some parts of the data are similar, or potentially belong to groups of similar "topics"
+- In essence, LDA is a `generative model` that allows observations about data to be **explained by unobserved latent variables** that explain why some parts of the data are similar, or potentially belong to groups of similar `topics`.

+Each doccument is a mixture of topic:

 ![image](/assets/images/image_28_lda_3.png)
 ![image](/assets/images/image_28_lda_4.png)